All-Hands-AI/OpenHands/.github/pull_request_template.md

 ---

-**Give a succinct summary of what the PR does, explaining any non-trivial design decisions**
+**Give a summary of what the PR does, explaining any non-trivial design decisions**

 ---
 **Other references**